1. Health Hub

 Ragweed season begins in late July and will continue through mid-September or October as the plant starts to flower.
 The wind picks up and carries the pollen grains produced during this time hundreds of miles.
 This is how the plant reproduces and why you have difficulty breathing in the fall.

-Allergic Reactions to Ragweed
+Allergic reactions to ragweed

 Allergic reactions happen when your body perceives innocuous substances, such as pet dander or pollen, as potential threats capable of causing illness.
 The harmless substance causing a reaction is known as an allergen.
 In response to allergen exposure, your body initiates an immune reaction.
 Essentially, it panics and releases a chemical known as histamine.
 Histamines are meant to help fight infection and disease, but they cause an inflammatory response that leads to bothersome symptoms like itchy eyes, a runny or itchy nose, and a scratchy throat.